sharontherese/sharon-kabel/content/post/guitton/index.md

 *	**Winter 1995**: An article in Latin Mass Magazine quoted Cardinal Stickler’s word-of-mouth report.
 *	**2011**: Chiron published a full transcription of the 1993  broadcast.

-At some point in that timeline, pieces of the interview with Guitton, Dreyfus, and Chiron, were translated by the SSPX.
-These snippets also made their way into several traditional Catholic magazines which have largely been lost to time.
+Put another way: Parts of the interview with Guitton, Dreyfus, and Chiron, were translated, possibly by the SSPX.
+These snippets made their way into several traditional Catholic magazines which have largely been lost to time.
 At some point, in this convoluted game of telephone, Cardinal Stickler said that he also heard the quotation – perhaps he was listening to the radio broadcast.

 With the increasing presence of traditional Catholics on the internet, the game of telephone went sideways, and the original source, the broadcast, was overshadowed by the citations to the three magazines (although there are references to the radio broadcast, if you already know to look for those words).